 The Salubong (meeting) is when Jesus and His mother, Mary, met after His Resurrection.
 A day-long feasting and community celebration follow it.

-MUST WATCH: PERKIN’S TWINS MOVIE
+FILAMS ON FILIPINO VALUES: PERKIN’S TWINS MOVIE

 The film had mixed reviews where polled audiences by CinemaScore gave it an average grade of “B+.”
 PostTrak gave it a 71%, with 49% saying they would recommend it.
 Of course, the respondents were also mixed race.